whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 _Everything matters._

-Harriet Tubman faced extreme risk as the worked to free enslaved people.
+Harriet Tubman faced extreme risk as she worked to free enslaved people.
 This meant that every aspect of preparation and execution was extremely important.
 Not only was she fully present and aware of the risks, she conveyed this importance to the people she rescued.
 She couldn't let babies cry and give away the escaping group, so she brought opiate drugs to keep them asleep.

-She brought along a pistol, not only to protect herself from slavecatchers and their dogs, but also to keep the group together.
+Tubman brought along a pistol, not only to protect herself from slavecatchers and their dogs, but also to keep the group together.
 The way was so difficult that men would sometimes give up, their feet sore and bleeding, claiming they could not take another step.
 They would say they were ready to die, or if their strength returned, go back to their old home.
-In order to protect the whole group from the torture and endless oppression they would face if they were caught, Tubman would pull out her revolver, point it at the head of the exhausted man, and say, "Dead niggers tell no tales; you go on or die!"
-Thus she ensured nobody could betray the group, even accidentally, and everyone escaped safely.
+In order to protect the whole group from the torture and endless oppression they would face if they were caught, Tubman would point her revolver at the head of the exhausted man and say, "Dead niggers tell no tales; you go on or die!"
+Thus she ensured nobody could betray the group, even accidentally, and everyone escaped safely.[xxx-harriet moses of her people]

 Can you imagine pointing a gun at someone whose life you wanted to save, and telling them to find their composure, or you'd have to kill them to protect the group?